s-bose7/memcache/docs/README.md

 - [ ] Time-To-Live (TTL) for cache entries.
 - [ ] Support heterogeneous data types.
 - [ ] Cache resizing and dynamic capacity management.
-- [ ] Data is stored sorted by key.
-- [ ] Client can provide a custom comparison function to override the sort order.
 - [ ] Logging for cache performance analysis.
 - [ ] Benchmarking.
 - [ ] Data Compression and Serialization for keys to improve memory usage.